Part One: Easy Steps to Implement the HOUND® CANNABIS BREATHALYZER

 When we talk to employers about implementing a recent use breath test, they are starting to view it holistically.
 Certainly, employers want to detect recent use in a post-incident or reasonable suspicion situation.
 They also want to include it in a post-hire program, alongside their random program with other sample types or even by itself, performing a test post-hire within 60 days of an employee starting at the company.

-Determining which way to apply recent use testing is a matter of each company’s vision for promoting SAFETY + FAIRNESS™ within its employee population.
+Determining which way to apply recent use testing is a matter of each company’s vision for promoting fair drug testing policies within its employee population.
 I encourage employers and partners we work with to take a step back and look at the goals of their drug testing program in its entirety when making these decisions – there is no one size fits all.

 2. CONNECT WITH YOUR MEDICAL REVIEW OFFICER